Purify My Home Blend

 Many of us are at home right now with lots of time on our hands.
 You might be wondering, “How can I best use essential oils during this time?”
 Well, we’re using them daily through diffusion, and we suggest that you do that, too.

-Each month in the Inner Sanctum Membership, we publish four recipes for our members featuring the oil of the month.
+Each month in the Atlantic Aromatic Library Membership, we publish four recipes for our members featuring the oil of the month.
 This month, we decided to do something a little different and a little more versatile.

 As I continue to teach others about essential oils, I’m reminded how much people need step-by-step instructions on how to make and use aromatherapy products at home.
 With this month’s recipes, I want to challenge you to get creative and feel confident in making the best decisions for yourself (even if they stray from the given recipes).